flyx/flyx.org/nix-flakes-latex.md

 Let me clarify what is happening with all the dollar signs:
 `${…}` is an expression processed by Nix, `$out` is processed by bash when executing the *install* phase, and `\$DIR` is written by bash as `$DIR` into our generated script.

+I removed `SOURCE_DATE_EPOCH` since when our derivation is a generator, we might want to use the actual generation date.
+Since the PDF itself is not part of the derivation anymore, it is okay to generate different documents depending on the date; and the user can *still* set the variable when calling the generator to inject a custom date.

 Our output directory now the generated script in `bin`, and `document.tex` and `Copse-Regular.ttf` in `share` as we need those files at runtime to build the document.
 While our build environment provided a temporary directory to build the document before, we now need to create one manually via `mktemp -d` so that the current working directory is not cluttered with intermediate LaTeX files – the user only wants the resulting `.pdf` file.